 1.1.5.2 Constraint expression.
 A formal requirement statement shall include one or more expressions to specify the constraints on an acceptable solution.

 1.1.5.3 Assumptions.
-A formal requirement statement shall include one or more expressions to specify the assumptions for acceptable solutions (e.g., does the weight of a car include the fuel weight?)
+A formal requirement statement shall include one or more expressions to specify the assumptions including preconditions for acceptable solutions (e.g., does the weight of a car include the fuel weight?)

 1.2 Requirement group.
 The SysML v2 specification shall provide the capability to model a group of requirements that are used to constrain a solution.